phonowell/genshin-impact-script/doc/en/keymap.md

 # Keymap

-The following table lists the default key bindings.
-Note that `Toggle Walk/Run` must be bound to `Right Ctrl`.
+All keys use default game key bindings, but `Toggle Walk/Run` needs to be bound to `Right Ctrl`.

 | Key                           | Function                                 |
 | ----------------------------- | ---------------------------------------- |